euougo/100-days-of-code/log.md

 **Today's Progress**: Today I was studying Debugging Javascript, misspelled variable and function names, unclosed parentheses, brackets, braces, quotes and a bit of basic data structures, arrays basic functions.

 **Thoughts**: Basic debugging was easy, data structures seems to be easy too.

+### Day 19: December 26, 2020

+**Today's Progress**: Today I was playing with array access and manipulation, such as add, remove, copy, combine...

+**Thoughts**: Basic Data Structure with Arrays at FreeCodeCamp showed me that there are a lot of things that I can do with simple basic language features.